vzhou842/victorzhou.com/content/posts/2019-03-25-first-50-days-of-blogging.md

 Are these goals pretty ambitious?
 Definitely.
 I've got a long way to go and a lot of work to do.
 But I might as well aim high, right?

 Anyways - a **huge thank you to my readers** from the past two months!
 See you all on February 4, 2020 for the Year One recap, where I'll look back at this post and see if I hit my goals. 🎯

+*If you're curious on my progress since this post, read my [6 months recap](/blog/6-months-of-blogging/).*